 I was only dreaming.
 It was only a dream, wasn’t it?

 He gathered himself into a seat, still breathing hard.
 He was confused.
-Why had he been dreaming of Anna Turner, when it was his fiancee Sarah that he had lost, not Anna.
+Why had he been dreaming of Anna Turner, when it was his fiancée Sarah that he had lost?

-I don’t even think of her in that way, she’s not that important to me!
+I don’t even think of her in that way; she’s not that important to me!
 Wade’s heard hammered.

 “Nash!”
 A sudden staccato rhythm hammered itself against the door.
 It was Tobias Cain’s voice on the other side.

-“Nash, wake up, it’s important!” the Sheriff hollered.
+“Nash!
+Wake up—it’s important!” the sheriff hollered.

-Wade gathered the sheets around him and limped to the door, throwing it open to see the Sheriff standing there in riding leathers with his guns at his belt.
+Wade gathered the sheets around him and limped to the door, throwing it open to see the sheriff standing there in riding leathers with his guns at his belt.
 A stern look was on the man’s face.

 “There’s been another fire.
 This time it’s the Union Pacific stockyard.
 Right on the edge of town!”
 Cain said, already turning to run back down the hallway.

-Wade snarled, racing to drag on his clothes and boots, before flinging himself after the Sheriff.
+Wade snarled, racing to drag on his clothes and boots, before flinging himself after the sheriff.

 “It was lucky I saw you last night, or else I would have ridden out to the camp.
 One of my deputies saw the flames, and came to get me,” Cain said, who had already mounted his horse outside Gilmour’s.
 It was sometime just before morning, which Wade knew would be the quietest part of the day.
 Perfect for a sabotage.

-Wade took Charger from the stables and together he rode with the Sheriff through the quiet streets of Cheyenne to where a red glow was dominating the eastern skies.
-It wasn’t long before he could taste ash in the back of his throat, and smell the charr and smoke.
+Wade took Charger from the stables and together he rode with the sheriff through the quiet streets of Cheyenne to where a red glow was dominating the eastern skies.
+It wasn’t long before he could taste ash in the back of his throat, and smell the char and smoke.

 The Union Pacific stockyard was just one of several yards that ran next to the train stations, right at the bottom of town.
 Large warehouses stood by the side of the road, and some yards had tall fences to hold in the terrified cattle, about to be shipped back to Chicago.

-The Union Pacific yard however, wasn’t build for animal stock.
-It was built for railway supplies like old engines, flat-bed carts, and spare track.
+The Union Pacific yard, however, wasn’t built for animal stock.
+It was built for railway supplies like old engines, flatbed carts, and spare track.
 Supplies would be off loaded here before they were sent on to the new build tracks the next day.
-As such, it had a wide, low gate, to make the passage of carriages and freight easier...also easy to hop over, if you were an arsonist.
+As such, it had a wide, low gate, to make the passage of carriages and freight easier...it was also easy to hop over, if you were an arsonist.

-One of the warehouses was entirely ablaze, with flames shooting out of it’s top windows.
+One of the warehouses was entirely ablaze, with flames shooting out of its top windows.

 “That’s the stock warehouse.
 Not the office,” Wade said at once.
 He wasn’t sure what was worse.
 The office would hold important documents and writs of sale, while the warehouse would hold important supplies.